daywalker90/cln-nip47/README.md

      * list all NWC configurations or just the one with ``label``
      * ***label***: optional.
 The label the NWC was created with

+## Holdinvoice support
+For methods or notifications related to holdinvoices you need v0.3.2+ of [hold](https://github.com/BoltzExchange/hold) with enabled grpc (which is the default just make sure the port is free)

 ## Supported NWC methods
 * ``pay_invoice``
 * ``multi_pay_invoice``